19hours/sg-statutes/Acts/Property Tax Act.md

 [33/2002]

-(4) Any alteration to a Valuation List required for the purpose of correcting any of the matters referred to in section 10 (3) (a), (b) and (d) or for the correction of any clerical or arithmetical error therein shall not in itself constitute an amendment and may be made at any time.
+(4) Any alteration to a Valuation List required for the purpose of correcting any of the matters referred to in section 10(3)(a), (b) and (d) or for the correction of any clerical or arithmetical error therein shall not in itself constitute an amendment and may be made at any time.

 [33/2002]

+(4A) The Chief Assessor may, in his discretion and if he is satisfied that there is any clerical or arithmetic error in the Valuation List in respect of the annual value ascribed to any house, building, land or tenement —

+(a) make an alteration to the Valuation List to correct the error; and

+(b) cancel any notice given under subsection (1) and replace it with another notice to correct such error,

+provided that no such alteration or cancellation shall be in respect of any annual value for any period of more than 5 years prior to the date on which the Chief Assessor has ascertained that such an error exists.

+[23/2010 wef 25/10/2010]

 (5) In this section, “land-owning company” means a company the main object or one of the main objects of which is the development of property by the construction of houses or buildings thereon for the purpose of sale or rent.